Bond Market: Meaning

 Corporate Bonds are of two types, i.e., Investment Bonds and Junk Bonds.
 Investment ones are stable and less risky, while Junk ones are more of a speculative nature and are very risky.
 The idea for Junk Bonds is to get a killing at a dead low price in case the fortunes of the company turn around.
 Or a merger or some association happens with a credible and resourceful investor or company.

 Government Bonds Market

 The Central government of the country also raises funds by issuing Government Bonds in Government Bond Market.
 It is also known as Treasury Market.
 The Central government of the country issues these fixed-income securities with a specific face value, maturity date, and all interest payments with the compounding effect as well.
-Investors have a major attraction of this security because of the trust with the government so it remains absolutely safe and secure.
-Moreover, the interest rates and payment frequency remains fixed.
+Investors have a major attraction to this security because of the trust in the government, so it remains absolutely safe and secure.
+Moreover, the interest rates and payment frequency remain fixed.

 TIPS (Treasury Inflation-Protected Securities) is a type of government bond linking directly to the inflation prevailing in the economy of the country.
 This is a very popular type of government bond, as it provides real interest rates (nominal interest rate – inflation rate).

 Issuance of Municipal Bonds takes place at a lower level like at state, city, district, or even lower to it.
 In this market, the issuance happens by the autonomous or government bodies at a comparatively lower level.
 The quantum is smaller than the Government Bonds Market, but still, most investors prefer it because of the safety and security of the money.
 Government bodies use funds raised in this market for sponsoring projects and working capital needs.